pioneers/PieCentral/app/README.md

 Daemon Node
 ===========

-This is the node.js server for Daemon.

 ## Developer Quickstart
+In the `app` directory, run:

 1. `npm install`
+1. `gulp build`
 1. `npm start`

+The application should be running on `http://localhost:3000`

 ## Developer Tools
-- Use `gulp` to start a watching compiler to rebundle assets.
+- `gulp` starts a watching compiler to rebundle assets.
+You may need to install this with `npm install -g gulp`